mLucas55/route-lab/Lab 5/readme.md

 # Description

 This lab is an SQL re-introduction.
-It contains a collection of query statements ranging from simple table selects, to slightly more complex inner-join and group-by statements
+It contains a collection of query statements ranging from simple table selects, to slightly more complex inner-join and group-by statements that gather information about products, customers, orders, and more.

 # Design